 BA (Hons) International Business can be studied on its own or in combination with a specialist subject that will help you match your degree to your career aspirations.
-Specialisms in HRM, Finance or Marketing can be taken as a single option or studied in more depth in Years 2, 3 and 4 to provide you with a named joint degree award on graduation.
+A specialism in HRM can be taken as a single option or studied in more depth in Years 2, 3 and 4 to provide you with a named joint degree award on graduation.

 Language pathway option

 Students can commence Year 1 on the BA (Hons) International Business with Languages pathway programme and choose two language specialisms throughout their degree.
 Please note that students on single Honours International Business can also choose to study one language module a year.
 If you want the opportunity to study two languages from Year One, you should apply for IB with Languages pathway.

 Introduction to International Business modules including Workplace Culture and Behaviour, The Business of Social Science, International Economic Issues and Challenges, Fundamentals in Financial Management, Foundations of Marketing, Law in Business or a Language module

 Society, Employability and Business, Essentials of Managing Human Resource, Contemporary Cultural Challenges in International Business, Financial Management for Decision Makers, International Institutions and Environments or a language module and an option module

 The Enterprise Value Challenge, Business Research Methods and Skills, International Business Strategy, Ethical Trade and International Market Entry Operations Management and an option, exchange opportunity available through application, direct entry students are offered the opportunity for exchange in Trimester B

 Honours Dissertation and modules in Contemporary Issues in World Economy, Sustainability, Corporate Responsibility and Ethics in International Business and two other specialist modules (dependent on specialism selected)